YourFin/yfnutool/README.md

 ## Wiring

-The `yfnutool` binary expects a [MsgPack](https://msgpack.org/) two-element array via stdin:
+The `_yfnutool-bin` binary expects a [MsgPack](https://msgpack.org/) two-element array via stdin:

 ``` text
 [ cursor position (in unicode graphemes from start), command line text (utf-8) ]
 ```

-and returns the same structure.
+and returns the same structure via stdout.
 The "unicode graphemes from start" is what [`commandline get-cursor`](https://www.nushell.sh/commands/docs/commandline_get-cursor.html) returns.

+The nu module in [./nu-mod](./nu-mod) wires this into [`commandline`](https://www.nushell.sh/commands/docs/commandline.html).